sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Breast-Cancer-Mammogram-Mastery/README.md

 <br> <br>
 <b>(3) Offline Dataset Augmentation</b><br>
-To address the limited size of the cropped PNG images and their corresponding masks, we used our offline augmentation tools
+To address the limited size of the cropped PNG images and their corresponding masks, we applied our offline augmentation tools
 <a href="https://github.com/sarah-antillia/ImageMask-Dataset-Offline-Augmentation-Tool">
 ImageMask-Dataset-Offline-Augmentation-Tool</a> and
 <a href="https://github.com/sarah-antillia/Barrel-Image-Distortion-Tool">Barrel-Image-Distortion-Tool</a>
 to the cropped dataset.
 <br>
 <br>